 This directive is part of the EU’s broader goal to integrate sustainability into corporate governance and align with the European Green Deal objectives.

-Streamlined Reporting: CSRD aims to reduce reporting burdens by phasing in requirements and ensuring compatibility with existing regulations like the Taxonomy Regulation and Sustainable Finance Disclosure Regulation (SFDR)
+CSRD aims to ensure compatibility with existing regulations like the Taxonomy Regulation and Sustainable Finance Disclosure Regulation (SFDR)

 The European Commission's "Stop-the-Clock" proposal, part of the broader Omnibus Simplification Package, intend to agree on postponement of the directive.